 Be sure to consult your mechanic if you’re unsure of your next step and need help identifying the causes of the smoke.

-White Diesel Smoke
+White Smoke From Exhaust

 White diesel smoke can sometimes be a sign that there is a larger issue with your engine.
 Here are some of the common causes of white smoke and how you can eliminate it:

-Causes of White Smoke From Diesel Exhaust
+Causes of White Smoke From Exhaust

 White smoke may be a form of condensation if it is thin and quickly fades away.
 However, thicker, longer-lasting white smoke could be an indicator that you need to address a larger problem.
 One common cause is that your engine could have an issue with burning the coolant.
 This could happen because the head gasket has blown, the cylinder head is damaged or the engine block could be cracked.